 - In the menu that appears, navigate to “Stream Type,” and select “CDN: Dacast” from the options that appear.

 - Use the same Channel menu to select the channel of your choice.
-You can also use this right click menu to select the source for your stream.
-For example, you can select the “Camera 1” module as your source, or you can chose another module such as the “Program” monitor.
+You can also use this right-click menu to select the source for your stream.
+For example, you can select the “Camera 1” module as your source, or you can choose another module such as the “Program” monitor.